 This demonstrator refers “SCRUM” model that is deployed in the context of agile design.
 The SCRUM model is applicable in small teams that work in small to medium sized projects.
 Team members have roles.
 For example, the SCRUM master is the overall coordinator. he product owner is the person that decides whether the outcome of implementation actually meets needs; typically this person is the customer.
 Team members work with the SCRUM master to implement a project.
 What is different about SCRUM is that design and implementation of a project are interleaved and not separated as in more traditional project implementation approaches.
 At the beginning of a project implementation team members in collaboration with the customer brainstorm to identify the features that the final product must have.
 Each feature is documented in a small note typically on a board.
 The team members in collaboration with the customer then decide which features will be implemented in the first iteration of development, which in the second, which in the third, and so on.
 Once the features to be implemented in an iteration are agreed upon, the team members go into a “sprint” of implementation, which is intense.
 Typically, during this time team members do not interact with external individuals.
 Rather, they interact only with the SCRUM master, who acts as a buffer protecting the team from distractions.
 At the end of a sprint all team members, the SCRUM master, and the product owner have a meeting.
 This meeting is called a “SCRUM”, giving its name to the overall process.
 During the SCRUM participants decide whether the result is the desired one.
 They further identify the features that will be implemented in the next sprint.
 The product owner, i.e. the customer, may “accept” or “reject” the result.
 Rejection is not uncommon.
 If a release is rejected a new prototype is built in the following sprint.

 The related application will be a single player game that will recreate the development of a product using the SCRUM methodology described above.
 The player will be able to assume any of the traditional SCRUM roles, namely SCRUM master, product owner, or team member.
-The following scenarios are planned, which demonstrate that the SCRUM methodology can be applied beyond its traditional use in software engineering: designing a university campus (civil engineer), designing a garden (agricultural engineering), designing a flexible learning plan (educational engineering), and building a robot that performs a specific task (robotics).
-The following picture demonstrates an early design of the learning plan development concept.
+The following scenarios are planned, which demonstrate that the SCRUM methodology can be applied beyond its traditional use in software engineering: designing a university campus (civil engineer), designing a garden (agricultural engineering).